 Is it possible to get a .gov domain without being a governmental entity?

 Although previously thought to be impossible, some researchers proved that wrong.
 According to them, it was easier than expected and is an issue that should be looked into.
 They obtained the domain by simply filling out and emailing an official authorization form.
 Then the researchers grabbed some letterhead off a small US town that only had .us domain and impersonated that town’s mayor.
 They used a fake Google Voice number and a fake Gmail account to achieve this.

-Although the above-stated actions are highly illegal and were only done for the purposes of research, it proves that these actions could be done by criminals for more malicious purposes.
-This proves that there need to be stricter regulations in place around .gov domains as regular internet users could possibly be misled by such a TLD and put their trust into a fake governmental site.
+Even though the above-stated actions are highly illegal and were only done for the purposes of research, it proves that these actions could be done by criminals for more malicious purposes.
+This, in turn, proves that there need to be stricter regulations in place around .gov domains as regular internet users could possibly be misled by such a TLD and put their trust into a fake governmental site.

-MonoVM have complete guide to how you can buy domain name, read this article and let us know if any problem on registering your domain name.
+We hope that with the help of this brief explanation, you have expanded your knowledge about domains in general, and specifically, about .gov domains.
+We also have a complete guide to how you can buy a domain name, read this article and let us know if you encounter any problem with registering your domain name.